linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drupal-using-drush-on-debian-10/index.md

 </Directory>
 {{< /file >}}

 1. Change the ownership of your site's document root from `root` to `www-data`.
-This allows you to install modules and themes, and to update Drupal, without being prompted for FTP credentials.
+This allows you to install modules and themes, and to update Drupal without being prompted for FTP credentials.

         sudo chown -R www-data:www-data /var/www/html/example.com